Plexi09/Plexi09/README.md

 <h2 align="center">🚀 About Me</h2>

-I'm a passionate developer from France 🇫🇷, focused on creating websites, Minecraft plugins, Discord bots and a lot of random stuff.
-I love open-source software.
+I'm a passionate developer from France 🇫🇷, focused on building websites, developing Minecraft plugins, crafting Discord bots, and contributing to various creative coding projects.
+I am an open-source enthusiast.
 Feel free to reach out on Discord.
+*Currently, my professional career and academic studies are taking priority, limiting the time I can dedicate to development.
+While I plan to be more active in the future, please expect lower activity on this profile for the time being.*

 ---